Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Source: Kerr County Clerk19

-Order a Certificate of Birth and Death From the TDSHS: Certificates of death and birth records are requested from the Texas Department of State Health Services (TDSHS) either online, by mail or by making in-person requests.
+Order a Certificate of Birth or Death From the TDSHS: Certificates of death and birth records are requested from the Texas Department of State Health Services (TDSHS) either online, by mail or by making in-person requests.
 Only authorized individuals may submit these applications, unless the certificates have exceeded the ages outlined earlier.
 Fees for obtaining these records can be checked prior to ordering.

 Online Requests—The fastest way to lodge an application to obtain these vital records would be online once the prerequisites are met.
 Once the request is made, patrons may also keep track of the order’s status.
 Certificates are typically mailed within 20-25 days.

-Mail Requests—Mail requests are initiated by printing either a birth certificate application form (Spanish) or a certificate of death application form (Spanish)—these should be sent to the applicable mailing address.
+Mail Requests—Mail requests are initiated by printing either a Birth Certificate Application Form (Spanish) or a Certificate of Death Application Form (Spanish)—these should be sent to the applicable mailing address.
 Requests can be expedited–in addition to the standard delivery options–and must include a copy of a government-issued form of identification.

 Follow the instructions on the form and mail it to the TDSHS, whose address appears above.
 Payments are made via money order or check payable to “DSHS – Vital Statistics.”